 What happens to my live content after my live event is complete?

-Zype provides the ability to create a live to VOD archive of your event.
+Zype provides the ability to create a VOD archive of your event.
 After broadcasting an event you have the option to add it to your library and make it available to your consumers.

 What’s the difference between a Linear live stream and an On-Demand Live event?